sebastiancarlos/yas-qwin/README.md

 Every one of YAS-QWIN's commands comes with its own help message.
 Just type `--help` after the command to get a detailed explanation of its usage.

-But because you are a busy sexy boi, you don't have time for that, so here are all the motherloving help outputs:
+But because you are a busy boi, you don't have time for that, so here are all the motherloving help outputs:

 ### `create-table`